 Subsections (2) to (8) set out the definition of a prohibited image of a child .
 Under subsection (2) in order to be a prohibited image, an image must be:

-fall within subsection (6) and
+- fall within subsection (6) and

 - be grossly offensive, disgusting or otherwise of an obscene character.

 The definition of “pornographic” is set out in subsection (3).
 An image must be of such a nature that it must reasonably be assumed to have been produced solely or mainly for the purpose of sexual arousal.
 Whether

 this threshold has been met will be an issue for a jury to determine.

 Subsection (4) makes it clear that where (as found in a person’s possession) an individual image forms part of a series of images, the

 question of whether it is pornographic must be determined by reference both to the image itself and the context in which it appears in the series of images.

 mainstream or documentary film) which when it is taken as a whole could not reasonably be assumed to be pornographic, the image itself may be not be pornographic, even though if considered in isolation the contrary conclusion would have been reached.

 Subsection (6) and (7) provide that a prohibited image for the purposes of the offence is one which focuses solely or principally on a child’s genitals or anal region or portrays any of a list of acts set out in subsection (7):

-(a) the performance by a person of an act of intercourse or oral sex with or in the presence of a child;
+- (a) the performance by a person of an act of intercourse or oral sex with or in the presence of a child;

-(b) an act of masturbation by, of, involving or in the presence of a child;
+- (b) an act of masturbation by, of, involving or in the presence of a child;

-(c) an act which involves penetration of the vagina or anus of a child with a part of a person’s body or with anything else;
+- (c) an act which involves penetration of the vagina or anus of a child with a part of a person’s body or with anything else;

 of the vagina or anus of a person with a part of a person’s body or with anything else;

-(e) the performance by a child of an act of intercourse or oral sex with an animal (whether dead or alive or imaginary);
+- (e) the performance by a child of an act of intercourse or oral sex with an animal (whether dead or alive or imaginary);

-(f) the performance by a person of an act of intercourse or oral sex with an animal (whether dead or alive or imaginary) in the presence of a child.
+- (f) the performance by a person of an act of intercourse or oral sex with an animal (whether dead or alive or imaginary) in the presence of a child.